kevinsullivan/cs-dm/notes/logic-and-code.rst

-For example, we might specify that an *imperative* implementation of the factorial function must take any natural number *n* as an argument and return the value of *factorial(n)* *as defined by our functional program for the factorial function*.
+For example, we might specify that an *imperative* implementation of the factorial function must take any natural number *n* as an argument and return the value of *fact(n),* our *functional* program for the factorial function.
 The logical specification of the imperative program will be an *implication* stating that if a proper argument is presented, a correct result *as defined by a functional program* will be produced.

 We can thus use pure functional programs both for computation *when appropriate*, yielding certain benefits in terms of understandability